trivago/cucable-plugin/README.md

 Those generated runners and features can then be used with [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) in order to parallelize test runs.

 This also works for **non-english** feature files!

+## Cucumber 4

+Even though Cucumber 4 supports basic parallel runs, Cucable has more options that may be beneficial for your use case:

+* It supports running single scenarios, complete features or sequences of single scenarios in parallel
+* It supports splitting scenarios and attaching them to a fixed number of runners
+* It supports splitting scenarios and attaching batches of them to a dynamic number of runners
+* You don't need any test framework changes because Cucable runs before the framework invocations
+* You have full control over your runners because of template variables and custom placeholders

 ## Repository Structure